lopezzot/Geant4Tutorial/README.md

 - [TrackInformation](https://github.com/lopezzot/Geant4Tutorial/tree/main/TrackInformation) - This example shows how to add custom information to tracks.
 It uses the `G4VUserTrackInformation` class and the track `SetUserInformation` method.
 Specifically, it adds to each track the parent PDGID and illustrates how $\mu^-$ produced in hadronic showers come from $\pi^-$, $K^-$ and $K_L^0$ decays.
 - [FTFTunings](https://github.com/lopezzot/Geant4Tutorial/tree/main/FTFTunings) - This example shows how to use alternative sets of parameters for the FTF model as introduced in Geant4-11.1.0.
 - [HadronicProcessStore](https://github.com/lopezzot/Geant4Tutorial/tree/main/HadronicProcessStore) - This example shows how to use the `G4HadronicProcessStore` to retrieve total hadronic cross-sections.
-- [RadioactiveDecay](https://github.com/lopezzot/Geant4Tutorial/tree/main/HadronicProcessStore) - This example shows how to register the `G4RadioactiveDecayPhysics` constructor and simulate a radioactive source of cobalt 60 at rest.
+- [RadioactiveDecay](https://github.com/lopezzot/Geant4Tutorial/tree/main/RadioactiveDecay) - This example shows how to register the `G4RadioactiveDecayPhysics` constructor and simulate a radioactive source of cobalt 60 at rest.
+- [Radioactivation](https://github.com/lopezzot/Geant4Tutorial/tree/main/Radioactivation) - This example shows how to register the G4Radioactivation process to use radioactive decay process in bias mode.
+It shows also how to bias radioactive decay with UI command in the macro card.

 ## Lessons (slides)
 All slides are available [here](https://cernbox.cern.ch/s/WnpzvYfihfOUxPO).